 **Due to so many individuals contacting me to help consult them on opening their own studio, I am offering live small group coaching courses to help those open up their own studios!
-If you are currently interested in opening your own studio or business in pole or sensual movement and want more information on future trainings, blog post and videos about topics and FAQ's around starting your own studio, get on my Smart Start Studio Owner mailing list HERE!
+If you are currently interested in opening your own studio or business in pole or sensual movement and want more information on future trainings, blog post and videos about topics and FAQ's around starting your own studio, visit our SMART START STUDIO OWNER PAGE HERE!

 In 2011 I was busy moving into our current East 5th Street studio space.
 I remember the excitement I had for being able to set up a space the way I wanted it to be, along with the anxious fear of if I could actually make it work and pay all the bills that multiplied within 30 days of moving in!